Learn more about the biennial conferences sponsored by AWSS.

 The conference organizers welcome proposals from scholars at all stages in their careers and in any discipline of Slavic, East European, and Eurasian Studies (history, literature, linguistics, political science, sociology, anthropology, economics, gender studies, etc.).
 We especially encourage graduate students to participate in this conference.
 Proposals should consist of a:

-Proposals are due by December 15 to Paula Michaels, Associate Professor of History, Monash University (firstname.lastname@example.org).
+Deadline Extended.
+Proposals are now due by January 15 to Paula Michaels, Associate Professor of History, Monash University (email@example.com).

 Participants will be notified of their acceptance approximately four weeks after the proposal deadline.
 AWSS has limited funds to help defer the costs of attendance for graduate students (to cover registration fees and hotel accommodations).
 Please indicate in your proposal if you are interested in applying for graduate student funding.